-The closing ceremony will take place at 11am on Oct.
+The closing ceremony will take place at noon Oct.
 14 and will be the conclusion to The Moving Wall’s time in Mint Hill.

 All who attend are welcome to rub names from The Moving Wall to honor their loved ones.

 This exhibit is very large, plan to spend enough time if you would like to see it all, or plan to come back several times.

 You can find the location of specific names on The Moving Wall prior to visiting here: http://thewall-usa.com/index.asp#search

 This display can evoke a range of emotions in visitors, we ask that everyone remain kind and courteous and allow others to experience The Moving Wall with respect in a quiet environment.